 - Participate in the review of proposals submitted to BORN

-- Help in identifying the next BORN Fellow and Resident Representative
+- Help in identifying the next BORN Trainee Representatives

 - Interact with the Special Interest Groups to encourage engagement

-Meeting Requirements: BORN's Steering Committees meeting via videoconference monthly and in-person at PAS.
+Meeting Requirements: BORN's Steering Committee meets via videoconference monthly and annually in-person at PAS.

 APA’s Communications Committee is responsible for setting the communications and social media strategies for the organization.
 They are looking for new members including fellow and trainee representatives.